OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:16

-He will come and kill those tenants and give the vineyard to others.”
-When the people heard this, they said, “God forbid!”
+He will come and deal with those tenants and give the vineyard to others.”
+When the people heard this, they said, “May it never be!”

 ## Luke 20:17